Ryobi P3240 Review

 Convenience

-The P3420 is a relatively compact machine which makes it easy to store on a shelf or in a closet.
-Unfortunately, its hose is on the stubby end of the class, but it isn't prone to being crushed when weighted.
+The P3420 is a relatively compact machine that makes it easy to store on a shelf or in a closet.
+Unfortunately, its hose is on the stubby end of the class, but it isn't prone to collapsing when weighted.
 At 8 lbs, 6 ounces, it has a below-average weight.
 Much to our dismay, this machine lacks a HEPA filter, and one doesn't appear to be available for aftermarket purchase.
 Finally, the slightly whiny motor registers at 79 dBa, which is also average for the review group.